jakemac53/docs/1.0/docs/devguide/registering-elements.md

 ## Static attributes on host {#host-attributes}

-If a custom elements needs HTML attributes set on it at create-time, these may be declared in a `hostAttributes` argument of the `PolymerRegister` annotation.
+If a custom elements needs HTML attributes set on it at create-time, these may be declared in a `hostAttributes` static field of your class.
+This takes a map where keys are the attribute name and values are the values to be assigned.
-This takes a const map where keys are the attribute name and values are the values to be assigned.
-Values should typically be provided as strings, as HTML attributes can only be strings; however, the standard `serialize` method is used to convert values to strings, so `true` will serialize to an empty attribute, and `false` will result in no attribute set, and so forth (see [Attribute serialization](properties.html#attribute-serialization) for more details).
+Values should typically be provided as strings, as HTML attributes can only be strings; however, the standard `serialize` method is used to convert values to strings, so `true` will serialize to an empty attribute, and `false` will result in no attribute set, and so forth (see
+[Attribute serialization](properties.html#attribute-serialization) for more details).

 Example:

     @jsProxyReflectable
+    @PolymerRegister('x-custom')
+    class XCustom extends PolymerElement {
+      XCustom.created() : super.created();

-    @PolymerRegister('x-custom', hostAttributes: const {
+      static const hostAttributes = const {
         'string-attribute': 'Value',
         'boolean-attribute': true,
         'tabindex': 0,
-    })
-    class XCustom extends PolymerElement {
-      XCustom.created() : super.created();
+      };
     }

 Results in: